 Principal Investigators/Project Directors and Other Key Personnel:

 Individuals whose effort is absolutely essential to the success of the proposed activity, either because of their critical leadership positions within the proposal (and consequently their intellectual guidance) or because of the uniqueness of the expertise they are contributing relative to the proposed scope of activity.
-‘Key personnel’ typically include research scientists, principal scientists and senior scientists, depending on their intellectual contribution to the proposed scope of activity.
+‘Key personnel’ typically include research scientists, principal scientists, and senior scientists, depending on their intellectual contribution to the proposed scope of activity.
 Typically, replacement of any of these individuals requires approval from the sponsor.
 Importantly, the status of ‘Principal Investigator/Project Director’ and ‘key personnel’ does not necessarily imply salary support from the sponsor.

-Any portion of ‘University effort’ devoted to a sponsored program activity that is not charged to the sponsor and that is above the amount committed in the proposal and the subsequent award.
+Any portion of ‘University effort’ devoted to a sponsored program that is not charged to the sponsor and that is above the amount committed in the proposal and the subsequent award.
 This ‘extra effort’ is neither pledged explicitly in the proposal nor included in the award documentation as a formal commitment.
 Principal Investigators/Project Directors and key personnel do no need to track uncommitted effort as cost shared effort.

-Effort commitments must be quantified in the proposal by using such methods as a percentage of time, dollar amount of salary, number of months, etc. These commitments can be paid from (1) the sponsored project and/or (2) other, non-federal UVa sources and must be based on the employee’s Institutional Base Salary.
+Effort commitments must be quantified in the proposal by using such methods as a percentage of time, dollar amount of salary, number of months, etc. These commitments can be paid from (1) the sponsored program and/or (2) other, non-federal UVa sources and must be based on the employee’s Institutional Base Salary.

-The minimum amount of effort committed to a specific sponsored program activity may be no less than 1% of the employee’s ‘University effort.’
-Beyond this minimum, the specific amount of effort committed to a particular sponsored program activity is left to the judgment of the Principal Investigator/Program Director, based on his or her estimate of the effort necessary to meet the technical goals and outcomes of the project.
+The minimum amount of effort committed to a specific sponsored program may be no less than 1% of the employee’s ‘University effort.’
+Beyond this minimum, the specific amount of effort committed to a particular sponsored program is left to the judgment of the Principal Investigator/Program Director, based on his or her estimate of the effort necessary to meet the technical goals and outcomes of the project.